 4. Partial deliveries are permitted to a reasonable extent if the partial delivery can be used by the Buyer within the intended purpose of the contract, the delivery of the remainder of the goods ordered is secured and this does not cause significant additional effort or additional costs for the Buyer (unless we agree to take over these expenses).

 5. Changes in the technical design of our goods remain reserved without special notice of the Buyer, insofar as the value and the availability of the goods offered is not affected by this.
 We reserve the right to exceed or fall below the order quantity by 10% for special designs.

 6. We shall insure the goods against theft, breakage, transport, fire and water damage or other insurable risks only on the express request of the Buyer and at its expense.

-7. We shall not take back transport packaging and all other packaging in accordance with the packaging ordinance; it shall become the property of the Buyer; Euro pallets are the exception to this.
+We do not take back transport packaging and all other packaging in accordance with the Packaging Ordinance, it becomes the property of the buyer; with the exception of Euro pallets.